tessavdheiden/deep-rl-udacity/p3/README.md

 2. Place the file in the DRLND GitHub repository, in the `p3/` folder, and unzip (or decompress) the file.

-### Instructions

-Follow the instructions in `Tennis.ipynb` to get started with training your an agent!
+3. Follow the instructions in `Tennis.ipynb` to get started with training your an agent!

+### Benchmark

+- DDPG (Deep Deterministic Policy Gradient) is an actor-critic algorithm with two seperate networks, one for taking actions and the other for estimating the V or Q-values.
+- D4PG (Distributed Distributional) applies a set of improvements over DDPG, among one of them being the estimated Q-values as a random variable.
+- MADDPG (Multi-Agent) are multiple DDPG networks designed for cooperative or competitative games played by multiple agents.

+### Results

+![MADDPG learning curve][image2]